openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/classification.rst

 To have a specific example in this tutorial, all commands will be run on the :ref:`MobileNet-V3-large-1x <classificaiton_models>`  model.
 It's a light model, that achieves competitive accuracy while keeping the inference fast.

 2. Next, we need to create train/validation sets.
 OTX supports auto-split functionality for the multi-class classificaiton.
-For other classification types we need to prepare splits in advance
+For other classification types we need to prepare splits in advance.

 Let's prepare an OTX classification workspase running the following command:

 .. note::